Enhancement of spin Hall angle by an order of magnitude via Cu intercalation in MoS$_2$/CoFeB heterostructures: Conclusion

 \section{Conclusion}

 We achieved a substantial enhancement in spin-to-charge conversion efficiency, with an increase of an order of magnitude, through Cu intercalation in the MoS$_2$/CoFeB system.
 Domain imaging confirmed that Cu effectively decouples MoS$_2$ from the proximity effects of CoFeB.
 The experimental findings are corroborated by theoretical calculations using the DFT-WANNIER90 framework, which reveal significant improvements in spin Berry curvature, spin Hall conductivity, and magnetic anisotropy energy.
 In summary, Cu intercalation preserves the intrinsic SOC of MoS$_2$ by mitigating magnetic exchange interactions with CoFeB, resulting in a marked enhancement of the spin Hall effect.
-These results highlight the potential of intercalation-based interface engineering strategies to enable the development of highly efficient spintronic devices.
+This approach can further be explored to enhance the spin-to-charge conversion efficiency in other TMD materials like WSe$_2$, MoSe$_2$, MoTe$_2$ etc. These results highlight the potential of intercalation-based interface engineering strategies to enable the development of highly efficient spintronic devices.